LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 If you enable URL shortening, it's applied to *all* URLs (for websites, images, etc.) in all types of interactions.
 There is one exception: If shortening is enabled, but the URL contains only the domain (e.g., http://www.mysite.com), the URL isn't shortened.

-If you enable URL shortening, the shortened domain must be whitelisted; for more information, see *Whitelisting* above.
+If you enable URL shortening, the shortened domain must be whitelisted; for more information, see [here](conversation-builder-networking-security.html#whitelisting-rich-media).

 ### Images